Blue badge parking

 |Name of car park||Number of Blue Badge bays|

 * This car park is owned and controlled by the council, this is a pay on foot car park.

 Pedestrian access from Festival Place to the Top of Town, the Haymarket Theatre and The War Memorial Park is via Wote Street and Church Street.
 These streets are pedestrianised but involve steep hills.
-If you have walking difficulties, you may prefer to park in one of the surface car parks at the top end of town.
-Find out where these car parks are.
+If you have walking difficulties, you may prefer to park in one of the surface car parks at the top end of town, visit our find a car park webpage.

 For a small charge people with mobility difficulties can hire a scooter or wheelchair from Shopmobility.
 This is located in Church Street near Marks and Spencer.
 For more information contact Shopmobility by emailing firstname.lastname@example.org or by phoning 01256 476066, or visit the Shopmobility website.

 As a blue badge holder, where can I park?

 You can park:

 - on single yellow lines on roads (but not in car parks), for up to three hours, except where you could cause an obstruction